canonical/solutions-engineering-automation/terraform-plans/README.md

 > This Github Application need to be installed on every repositories we want to manage.
 Please ask people who has Github Organization permission for help.
 >
 > For how to create the github application, please check [Creating Github Apps](https://docs.github.com/en/apps/creating-github-apps)

+## Issues

+### branch_protection

+The Terraform Github provider does not support creating a branch protection rule if it does not already exist.
+Initially, an admin user must manually create the branch protection rule.